Assault and Battery of a High and Aggravated Nature: Definition, Offense & Consequences

 Can Assault and Battery Charges of a High and Aggravated Nature Be Dropped?

 If police misconduct occurred, you were wrongly identified or evidence shows that you were not the perpetrator, assault and battery charges may be dropped.
-Additionally, the state has the discretion to reduce charges, and an experienced South Carolina criminal defense attorney can try to negotiate a plea deal that can result in a lesser offense and punishment.
+Additionally, the state has the discretion to reduce charges, and our experienced South Carolina criminal defense attorneys can negotiate to dismiss or reduce your charges.
+This can result in a lesser offense and punishment or the complete dismissal of all charges depending on the evidence.

 How Can a South Carolina Criminal Defense Attorney Help?

-If you are facing serious criminal charges such as violation of the SC law of assault and battery of a high and aggravated nature, it is important that you quickly retain the services of an aggressive criminal defense lawyer who can protect your constitutional rights.
+If you are facing serious criminal charges such as the violation of the SC law of assault and battery of a high and aggravated nature, it is important that you quickly retain the services of an aggressive criminal defense lawyer who can protect your constitutional rights.
 Attorney Freddy Woods can walk you through the criminal justice process and explain which defenses may be available to you.
 Contact us today to schedule a free consultation.
-You can also call our office at (864) 298-8111 or call or text an experienced attorney with our firm at (843) 999-1106 to schedule a confidential consultation.
+You may call our main office at (864) 298-8111 or text us at (843) 999-1106 or email us at [email protected] to speak to an experienced attorney for an immediate and confidential consultation.